symfony/symfony-docs/controller.rst

 log messages and many more.

 On the other hand, the ``AbstractController`` prevents you from accessing the **service container**.
-This forces you to write a code more robust by forcing you to explicitly define your dependencies.
+When you need an external dependency, this forces you to write a code more robust as you have to explicitly define your dependencies by using :doc:`the controller as a service </controller/service>`.

 Add the ``use`` statement atop the ``Controller`` class and then modify ``LuckyController`` to extend it::